isabelmonge/data-harvesting/README.md

 - **API rate limits**: Verify your approach configuration and adjust parameters if needed
 - **Connection timeouts**: Check your internet connection and retry
 - **Missing data**: Some symbols may not have complete data available; check logs for details

-#### Auto Tor Issues
-- **Cannot connect to Tor**:
-  - Ensure Tor Browser is running
-  - Verify you clicked "Always connect automatically" when Tor Browser opened
-  - Check if port 9150 is accessible

 ## Project Information